/20. Valid Parentheses

 Output: True

-Explanation: All brackets are properly nested and matched.
+Explanation: Brackets are correctly nested and closed.

 Example 3